Yelodevs/yelo_icons/README.md

 To report issues or contribute to the package, visit our [GitHub repository](https://github.com/Yelodevs/yelo_icons).

 ## Contributing

-If you have suggestions or find issues with the extension, feel free to open an issue or a pull request on the [GitHub repository](https://github.com/Yelodevs/yelo_icons).
+If you have suggestions or find issues with the package, feel free to open an issue or a pull request on the [GitHub repository](https://github.com/Yelodevs/yelo_icons).

 ## Credits
-- Kudos to all contributors that made this extension what it is.
+- Kudos to all contributors who made this package what it is.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-- Branded icons are licensed under their copyright license.